-One of my favorite things to watch are travelers trying to string together Italian words into sentences from a guidebook.
-I have been that traveler in many countries and the worst part is when the person you are speaking to actually understands you and responds!
+One of my favorite things to watch is travelers trying to string together Italian words into sentences from a guidebook.
+I have been that traveler in many countries, and the worst part is when the person you are speaking to actually understands you and responds!

 Let’s not romanticize the “key phrases” part of a guidebook here and keep it simple.
 The below phrases will make you look like a pro because you’ll get simple responses such as “si” or a finger pointing at the bathrooms.